dfrappart/dfrappart.github.io/_posts/2022-12-26-Please_Azure_Arc_Give_Me_A_K8S.markdown

 ```

-Note that this time, everything is deployed n the kube-system namespace, and also the CRDs that are added by the extension.
+Note that this time, everything is deployed in the kube-system namespace, and also the CRDs that are added by the extension.

 With this extension, Azure Ops trained to Azure Monitor can get views of what happened on connected cluster, the same wya that a k8s ops usually gets view with the popular monitoring stacks (prometheus grafana...)